-As coaches, therapists, spiritual healers and the like, though we are aware of the depths of experience the majority of our clients carry, we do not realize that in order for them to transcend the abyssness, what is required is a paradigm shift.
+As coaches, therapists, spiritual healers and the like, though we are aware of the depths of experience the majority of our clients carry, we do not realize that in order for them to transcend the abysses, a paradigm shift is required.

 Because we wouldn’t have anyplace or anyone to transform to, or into.
 We wouldn’t have a context within which such a paradigm exists.
-We have to know that a paradigm exists beyond our current fear-based, limited and constrained paradigm on order to transform.
+We have to know that a paradigm exists beyond our current fear-based, limited, and constrained paradigm in order to transform.